Student Learning Commons: Writing workshops

 Academic Writing Q&A... or Top Things to Know About Academic Writing

-This 50-minute session reviews the top 5 things most useful to know about academic writing.
+This session reviews the top 5 things most useful to know about academic writing.
 The rest of the session is dedicated to answering your burning questions (no matter how basic or complex) about academic writing and writing in the disciplines.
 You’ll take away some answers, including where to find more help when you need it!

 Educational Goals: